AlaskaAirlines/auro-backtotop/README.md

 <!-- The below content is automatically added from ./docs/partials/useCases.md -->
 The `<auro-backtotop>` element should be used in situations where users may:

-* Pages with large ammounts of content where a shortcut to jump to the top of the page is appropriate.
+* Pages with large amounts of content where a shortcut to jump to the top of the page is appropriate.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## API Code Examples